sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Phases

-When your character gets attacked or falls victim to some other danger, you will have choices about exactly how they are affected.
+When your character gets attacked or falls victim to some other danger, you have choices about exactly how they are affected.
 They may dodge, and just lose Stamina, they may take Harm to absorb the blow with their armour (or with their face), or they may be wounded by the damage.

-The **first phase** is rolling dice to arrive at a number.
+The **first phase** is rolling dice to arrive at a number, called the *attack power*.

 The **second phase** is deciding how to split that number among 3 categories, Stamina, Harm, or Wounds.